Frequently Asked Questions

 Any other costs: In the beginning of semester students may need ISIC or Estonian student card, some passport size photos, a library card, make some copies.
 10-20 EUR per semester.

-Yes, before the beginning of the semester (usually the previous Thursday and Friday before the beginning of the semester) TalTech will organise a 2-days orientation programme, that will cover the practical as well as academic matters that will help you to settle in.
+Yes, before the beginning of the semester (usually the previous Thursday and Friday before the beginning of the semester) TalTech organises a 2-days orientation programme, that will be covering the practical, as well as academic matters that will help you to settle in.
 Before the Autumn Semester, it is together international degree students, at Winter it is only for exchange students.

 We highly recommend you to take part in the orientation programme because it will give you a necessary basis to start your studies at TalTech.
 Every year there are hundred of new students and it is practical share information everybody at the same time.

-If, for some reason you can't participate, please pick up the welcome package from Mobility Centre U02-20, when you arrive.
-At home we suggest read all the presentations from the Orientation Days and Student's ABC.
+If, for some reason you can't participate, please pick up the welcome package from Mobility Centre U02-201, when you arrive.
+At home please read all the presentations from the Orientation Days and Student's ABC.
 You have to know your timetable of the day when you arrive.

 The beginning and end dates of the semester are indicated in the Academic calendar.
-Autumn semester will start at the end of August or the beginning of September (closest Monday to 1st of September) and the Spring semester will start at the end of January or the beginning of February (closest Monday to 1st of February).
+Autumn semester is going to start in the end of August or the beginning of September (closest Monday to 1st of September) and the Spring semester will start in the end of January or the beginning of February (closest Monday to 1st of February).

 Students must arrive during the first week of the semester.
-Before the lectures start we offer Orientation Days.
+Before the lectures start we have Orientation Days.

 We have a special price for TalTech's exchange students who come for one semester or one academic year.
-You find more information at our web page www.taltech.ee/exchange >Accommodation.
+You find more information at our web page www.taltech.ee/exchange >Accommodation and www.academichostel.com >ENG>Exchange students.
 The exact price will be available a day after the application deadline.